DavidOP1/Assignment3OOP/README.md

 The subject of the assignment is graphs.
 We were given interfaces which we need to implement.//complete here

-NodeData interface: gives us information about the node(vertex), ID , location, etc...
+NodeData : gives us information about the node(vertex), ID , location, etc...

 EdgeData interface: gives us information about the edge, since it's a directed graph , this edge has source node and destination node.
 We can also get the weight of this node.

-GeoLocation interface: gives us information about the location of the node in the graph, (x,y,z).
+GeoLocation class: gives us information about the location of the node in the graph, (x,y,z).

 We added a GUI class in which we implement the drawing of the menu and graph.

-DirectedWeightedGraph interface: this interface allows us to add new nodes to the graph with existed edges, we can also add new edges to the graph if we want.
+graph interface: this interface allows us to add new nodes to the graph with existed edges, we can also add new edges to the graph if we want.
 Just like adding we can also remove edges and nodes, we can get nodes by their ID's also get edges by entering their source node and destination node.
 You can algo get an iterator for all of the edges of the graph, all of the nodes of the graph, or all of the edges of a specific node.
 We have a variable called MC which keeps track with changes made to the graph , so when creating the iterator a change in the graph has occured, a RunTime error will be thrown.
 You can also get the amount of nodes and edges in the graph.

 Note: Getting a edge, adding a node, adding or removing a edge from the graph, are done in O(1) complexity, removing a node from the graph is done in O(K) complexity , when
 V.degree=k.
 --
-DirectedWeightedGraphsAlgorithms: this is the most important interface, in here we implement all of the algroithms which are being used in the graph. this interface will allow you to get the shortest path distance between 2 nodes, and get the routh which it takes to get to the node.
+GraphAlgorithms: this is the most important interface, in here we implement all of the algroithms which are being used in the graph. this interface will allow you to get the shortest path distance between 2 nodes, and get the routh which it takes to get to the node.
 We can also check if the current graph is strongly connected, get it's center and do TSP on a given list of citites.
 This interface will also allow you to load graph data from a JSON file, or if you create a graph your self , you will be able to save this graph into a JSON file as well.

-Note: I added my own class which is called Pair which hold  the values,(index,distance) index of the node we currently travel with , and the distance we made with it so far.
-I created this class to use it in our priority queue which is being used in the Dijkstra algorithm, we pull items form the priority queue by the smallest distance available in the queue, and this being done by the comparator, in the Pair class.
 --
 Explaining the algorithms:
 --